-The domicile of Oras Ltd, the parent company of the Group, is located in Rauma, Finland, and the Group has three manufacturing sites: Kralovice (Czech Republic), Olesno (Poland) and Rauma (Finland).
-The Group operates with its own staff in 15 markets.
-Oras Group's net sales were 189.7 million euros in 2023 and at the end of the period the company employed 1151 people.
+The domicile of Oras Ltd, the parent company of the Group, is located in Rauma, Finland, and the Group has three manufacturing sites: Kralovice (Czech Republic, closing in 2025), Olesno (Poland) and Rauma (Finland).
+The Group operates with its own staff in 16 markets.
+Oras Group's net sales were 200.2 million euros in 2024 and at the end of the period the company employed 1109 people.